software-mansion/react-native-screens/native-stack/README.md

 - `fontSize`
 - `color`

+#### `headerType`

+The type of the header.
+Defaults to `small`.
+Possible values are:

+- `center-aligned` - Small header with centered title.
+- `small`
+- `medium`
+- `large`

+For `medium` and `large` header type being able to scroll, the content of the screen should be wrapped in a `ScrollView` with the property `nestedScrollEnabled` set to true.
+For the best experience of using `medium` and `large` header types it is recommended to have Material 3 bundled into the application.

 #### `headerLeft`

 Function which returns a React Element to display on the left side of the header.
 For now, on Android, using it will cause the title to also disappear.